About The Episcopal Church

 Episcopal Church History & Leadership

 The Episcopal Church in the United States of America grew out of the Church of England in the colonies after the American Revolution.
 Today, it is a part of the 80 million member worldwide Anglican Communion whose spiritual leader is the Archbishop of Canterbury, currently the Most Reverend Justin Welby.
-While it remains autonomous of the Church of England, this affiliation unites the Episcopal Church with Anglican congregations in 160 countries worldwide.
+While it remains autonomous of the Church of England, this affiliation unites the Episcopal Church with The Anglican Communion, which has congregations in 160 countries worldwide.